mdomke/python-ulid/README.rst

 Pydantic integration
 ---------------------

-The :class:`.ULID` class can be directly used for the popular data validation library `Pydantic <https://docs.pydantic.dev/latest/>`_ like so
+The ``ULID`` class can be directly used for the popular data validation library `Pydantic <https://docs.pydantic.dev/latest/>`_ like so

 .. code-block:: python